Family Milk Cows for Yoopers!

 What are the benefits of owning a cow share?

-You will have access to the farm fresh, real, raw whole milk, that will nourish you and your family.
-Each share of the herd entitles you to one gallon per week, half and multiple shares are available as well.
+Each share of the herd entitles you to up to one gallon per week, half and multiple shares are available as well.
 The milk will be available here on the farm for pick up on your specified day, weekly.
+If you would like to sign up, please reach out to us via the ‘Contact Us’ button below to confirm availability.

 What is A2-A2 Milk?

-Our cattle will be selectively bred for the A2 protein, which is said to be easier to digest.
+Our Brown Swiss cattle will be selectively bred for the A2 protein, which is said to be easier to digest.
 This protein is common in more heritage dairy cow breeds as opposed to the A1 protein that is most common in conventional farm milk.
-Our cattle are A2A2 tested, registered Brown Swiss.
+Our cattle are tested to confirm they are A2A2, and are registered Brown Swiss.

 You may have already heard of milk from A2-A2 cows, it’s quickly becoming a leading innovation in the industry.
 A2-A2 milk refers to milk that only contains one type of protein: A2 beta-casein.
 Most milk that you purchase in a store contains both the A1 and A2 beta-casein, but research studies have shown evidence that our bodies may digest the two different types of protein differently.
 In these studies, people who have experienced adverse gastrointestinal effects of milk consumption, which resemble those in lactose intolerance, were able to drink milk with two A2 proteins with no adverse reactions.